-- 1.01 Backpacks- bringing backpacks to classroom or cafeteria - 1.02 Chewing gum - 1.03 Eating or drinking in unauthorized areas - 1.04 No Agenda- Not having agenda during school hours. - 1.05 Unprepared for class- not bringing the needed materials described in the course syllabus to class each day. - 1.06 Body Art- Any 'body art' to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
-Student will not be permitted to go the class until cleaned. - 1.07 Illegal Organizations- Any participation in prohibited secret clubs or societies - 1.08 Unauthorized use of Personal Electronic Devices- Use of personal electronic devices that have not been authorized by the Principal or designee.
-This includes, but is not limited to, cell phones and smart watches.
-Any student who chooses to bring a personal electronic device to school shall do so at his or her own risk.
-If brought to school, devices must remain in the student's assigned locker 7:45 am to 3:00 pm. - 1.09 Behavior That Puts Safety at Risk- Horseplay, roughhousing, wrestling, pushing, scuffling, clowning, or acting out. - 1.10 Cafeteria misconduct loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after one self, loitering, etc. - 1.11 Disruption in Class any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/or with the ability of other students to learn.
+- 1.01 Backpacks- bringing backpacks to classroom or cafeteria - 1.02 Chewing gum - 1.03 Eating or drinking in unauthorized areas - 1.04 No Agenda or School ID- Not having agenda or School ID during school hours. - 1.05 Unprepared for class- not bringing the needed materials described in the course syllabus to class each day. - 1.06 Body Art- Any 'body art' to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
+Student will not be permitted to go the class until cleaned. - 1.07 Illegal Organizations- Any participation in prohibited secret clubs or societies - 1.08 Unauthorized/Misuse of Personal/School Electronic Devices-Use/Misuse of personal/school electronic devices that have not been authorized by the Principal or designee.
+This includes, but is not limited to, cell phones, tables, chrome books, laptops, desktops, smart watches, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
+Any student who chooses to bring a personal device to school shall do so at his or her own risk. - 1.09 Behavior That Puts Safety at Risk-Horseplay, roughhousing, wrestling, pushing, scuffling, clowning, or acting out. - 1.10 Cafeteria misconduct loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after one self, loitering, etc. - 1.11 Disruption in Class any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/ or with the ability of other students to learn.